Oregon football player dies in fall down trail

 The 22-year-old fell down a steep trail and hit his head around 2:30 p.m., according to the Lane County Sheriff’s Office, which said it responded to rock slides in the area.
-Bystanders reportedly tried to save him, but officials said they and responding paramedics were unsuccessful.
+Bystanders reportedly tried to save him, but officials said they and responding paramedics were unsuccessful, KTLA sister station KOIN reports.

 “Lane County Sheriff Search and Rescue personnel responded to assist with bringing him back to the roadway as he was approximately 100 yards down a steep trail,” the sheriff’s office said.